 ii Tracking progress

-Statutes similar to the EU model have recently come into effect in India, Malaysia, Mexico, South Africa, South Korea and the Philippines, among other jurisdictions.
-In India, the 2011 Information Technology Rules not only distinguishes ‘personal information’ from ‘sensitive personal information’, but also requires corporate entities that collect, process and store personal data, including sensitive personal information, to comply with certain procedures.
-In Malaysia, the Personal Data Protection Act 2010 imposes strict limitations on the transfer of personal data outside the country, with limited exceptions similar to those embedded within the Safe Harbor Principles.
+Statutes similar to the EU model have recently come into effect in India, Malaysia, Mexico, South Africa, South Korea, Brazil and the Philippines, among other jurisdictions.
+In India, the 2011 Information Technology Rules not only distinguishes 'personal information' from 'sensitive personal information', but also requires corporate entities that collect, process and store personal data, including sensitive personal information, to comply with certain procedures.
+In Malaysia, the Personal Data Protection Act 2010 imposes strict limitations on the transfer of personal data outside the country, with limited exceptions similar to those embedded within the US–EU Privacy Shield principles.
+In Brazil, the Brazilian General Data Protection Law, which was passed in August 2018, contains numerous provisions similar to those in the GDPR, including requiring entities headquartered or handling personal information in Brazil to establish appropriate protective measures and imposing hefty sanctions for non-compliance.
+In Serbia, the National Assembly enacted the Personal Data Protection Law, effective in August 2019, which is also modelled after the GDPR but imposes notably lower sanctions for non-compliance.
 The 2010 Law on the Protection of Personal Data Held by Private Parties and the related 2011 Personal Data Regulations, 2013 Privacy Notice Guidelines and 2014 Parameters for Self-Regulation enacted in Mexico are more lax in that they allow cross-border transfer of data within a corporation as long as Mexican employees are given rights of access and objection (for a valid reason), and the corporation meets certain security requirements.
 In 2016, the Turkish parliament enacted the Law on Protection of Personal Data, which distinguishes the transfer of personal data to third parties in Turkey from the transfer of personal data to third countries.
-As a greater number of countries, including Brazil and Serbia, consider, introduce and enact detailed data protection and privacy laws, multinational corporations must continue to be sensitive to regional legislation and maintain strict compliance with local laws.
+As a greater number of countries consider, introduce and enact detailed data protection and privacy laws, multinational corporations must continue to be sensitive to regional legislation and maintain strict compliance with local laws.

 iii 'Unconscious' bias training